Kids Have All-Day to Read and Learn!

 Last year, the Minnesota Department of Education (MDE) and Minnesota State Colleges and Universities (MnSCU) collaborated to offer several “Pathways to Postsecondary” summits across the state.
 Register your team to explore opportunities for new or expanded partnerships between secondary and postsecondary systems to better prepare your students to be career- and college-ready.
 Seven dates and locations have been scheduled and registration is open.
 Visit Ready, Set, Go to register online.

 October is College Knowledge month!
 Soon, thousands of Minnesota students will submit their first college application.
 Many will be the first person in their family to apply to a technical, 2-year, or 4-year college.
 To celebrate, we invite all Minnesotans to share their college story.
 Post a video, photo or statement on your favorite social media platform, and don’t forget to use the hashtag #MNwhyichose.

 Students Outperform Nation on ACT

-Minnesota's high school seniors are top in the nation on the ACT for the ninth year in a row!
+Minnesota's high school seniors are top in the nation on the ACT for the ninth year in a row among states in which at least 50 percent of graduates took the test.
 They achieved an average score of 22.9 on the college entrance exam, compared to the national average of 21.
 Kids are doing better in English, Reading, Math and Science as well; 39 percent of Minnesota students met the benchmarks, compared to 26 percent nationally.
-Commissioner Brenda Cassellius said "It is an incredible achievement that would not be possible without Minnesota’s dedicated teachers and students."
 Read the press release.
 Check out the national and state ACT Condition of College & Career Readiness 2014 reports.